HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 * 68% use a negative integer, meaning elements are explicitly removed from the keyboard focus order
 * 9% have a positive integer value, meaning the web author is trying to control the focus order rather than allowing the DOM structure to do so

 While there are valid declarations for the `tabindex` attribute, incorrectly reaching for these techniques leads to common accessibility barriers for many keyboard and assistive technology users.
-For more information about the pitfalls of using a positive integer for  `tabindex` we recommend this article, "Why using `tabindex` values greater than "0" is bad".
+For more information about the pitfalls of using a positive integer for `tabindex` we recommend this article, <a hreflang="en" href="https://karlgroves.com/2018/11/13/why-using-tabindex-values-greater-than-0-is-bad?utm_content=153549513&utm_medium=social&utm_source=twitter&hss_channel=tw-2309265523">"Why using `tabindex` values greater than "0" is bad"</a>.

 ### Skip links

 Skip links help people who rely on keyboards to navigate.
 They enable a user to skip through sections of content that repeat across multiple pages or navigation sections and go to another destination, typically the `<main>` element of the page.
 Skip links are typically the first element on a page, and can be persistent in the UI or visibly hidden until they have keyboard focus.
 For example, a lot of interactive content (such as a robust navigation system full of links), can be incredibly cumbersome to tab through before reaching the main content of the screen, especially as these tend to be repeated across multiple pages.

 Some websites that are very information dense have several skip links to allow users to jump to the commonly trafficked areas of the site.
-For example, the government of Canada's website has "skip to main content", "skip to about government" and "switch to basic HTML version".
+For example, <a hreflang="en" href="https://www.canada.ca/">the government of Canada's website</a> has "skip to main content", "skip to about government" and "switch to basic HTML version".

+  {# TODO (Authors) - I think this is a good spot to put an image example both for the ebook and if the site ever changes #}

-Skip links are considered a bypass for a block.
+Skip links are considered a <a hreflang="en" href="https://www.w3.org/WAI/WCAG21/Understanding/bypass-blocks.html">bypass for a block</a>.
 There is no way for us to query for all possible skip link implementations, however we found that close to 20% of desktop and mobile sites likely have a skip link.
 We determined this by looking for the presence of an `href="#main"` attribute on one of the first three links on the page, which is a common implementation for a skip link.

-Heading hierarchy
+### Heading hierarchy
 Headings make it easier for screen readers to properly navigate a page by supplying a hierarchy that can be jumped through like a table of contents.

 {{ figure_markup(